Divengerss/R-Type-documentations/docs/Server/architecture.md

 ### addClient
 `std::string addClient()`

-Adds a new client to the client lists and returns its new UUID.
+Adds a new client to the client list and returns its new UUID.

+### removeClient
+`void removeClient(const std::string &uuid)`

+Remove a client from the list given the uuid.
+If the client is not found, the client list remains unmodified.